The clean-shaven, bald-faced man of yonder was the fashionable norm. Today, beards, and well-groomed stubble are in style.

 That’s why you’ll find an ingenious integrated vacuum built into the Philips Series 7000 BT7202, so you can get on with trimming your beard, and the vacuum will suck messy hairs away.

-We’ll be reviewing the Philips Series 7000 BT7202 vacuum beard trimmer to see if it lives up to the hype.
+Today, we’re reviewing the Philips Series 7000 BT7202 vacuum beard trimmer to see if it lives up to the hype.

 Philips Series 7000 Beard Trimmer Main Features